 "Made for iPhone" means that an electronic accessory has been designed to connect specifically to iPhone and has been certified by the developer to meet Apple performance standards.
 Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.
 Please note that the use of this accessory with iPhone may affect wireless performance.
+Made for iPod iPhone iPad

-Please ask your local hearing care professional concerning disposal of your hearing instrument
+Please ask your local hearing care professional concerning disposal of your hearing instrument Manufacturer according to FDA: